-Over $350,000 of jewlery was stolen from Iggy Azalea and Playboi Carti's Atlanta home
+Over $350,000 of jewelry was stolen from Iggy Azalea and Playboi Carti's Atlanta home

 The burglar left the house after eight minutes with a bag in tow, according to surveillance footage taken outside the house.

-The bag also contained a number of pieces belonging to Carti, including watches and a custom chain.
+The bag contained several pieces belonging to Carti, including watches and a custom chain.
 The rapper was unable to list dollar amounts, so police valued his belongings at zero.

 Carti and Azalea have been living in the Atlanta home for about a year, after relocating from Los Angeles, according to an interview with Carti by Fader Magazine.